 CDM Notifiable Projects (30 working days and have more than 20 workers working simultaneously at any point in the project or exceed 500 person days) and where VL act as the Principal Contractor: Prior to construction commencing an HSEQ planning meeting shall be held to discuss the formulation of the project Construction Phase Plan as part of an integrated Site Management Plan (SMP).
-This meeting will be attended by other members of the project management team including the Contracts Manager, Healthy & Safety Manager and others as appropriate.
+This meeting will be attended by other members of the project management team including the Contracts Manager, Site Manager, Supervisor and the HSEQ team as appropriate.
 The Construction Phase Plan will be developed to fully incorporate the details as outlined in the preconstruction information and further outline the significant Health and Safety risks and the management controls to be implemented during the construction phase.